Robinpig/Note/docs/CS/Distributed/Tracing/Tracing.md

 ## Introduction

+The holy grail of observability is having a system that allows you to discover any previously unknown state without deploying additional code to diagnose it.
+Monitoring and observability are separate, but dependent.
+Namely, if a system is observable, it can be monitored.

 The three pillars of observability are **Metrics**, **Tracing**, and **Logging**.
 Each pillar has a distinct role to play in infrastructure and application monitoring and is essential in gaining visibility into containerized or serverless applications.